Pendleton, Oregon: Economy

+The Pendleton area's economy has become increasingly reliant on lower-wage hospitality industry jobs, with the growth of Wildhorse Resort & Casino offsetting job losses in other sectors.
+By 2022 nearly 1 in 5 jobs (18%) in the Pendleton zip code were in "Accommodation & Food Services," up from 13% in 2000.
+This dynamic resulted in annualized job growth of just 0.47% from 2012 to 2022, and showed the exposure to economic downturns inherent in the tourism industry, with net job losses from 2019 to 2022 as the casino struggled through the COVID-19 pandemic.
+Residents increasingly commute to the Hermiston area where median incomes are higher, and where 91% of job growth in Umatilla County occurred from 2012 to 2022.

 Pendleton Woolen Mills is a maker of wool blankets, shirts, and an assortment of other woolen goods.
 Founded in 1909 by Clarence, Roy and Chauncey Bishop, the company built upon earlier businesses related to the many sheep ranches in the region.
 A wool-scouring plant opened in Pendleton in 1893 to wash raw wool for shipping.
 In 1895, the scouring mill was converted into a mill that made wool blankets and robes for Native Americans.
 Both businesses failed to survive, but the Bishops, with the help of a local bond issue, enlarged the mill and improved its efficiency.
 They developed a successful line of garments and blankets with "vivid colors and intricate patterns."

 St. Anthony Hospital in Pendleton is a 25-bed medical center.

 Eastern Oregon Correctional Institution (EOCI) in Pendleton is the only place in Oregon where inmates make "Prison Blues" denim clothing.
 The prison also operates a commercial laundry serving customers that include EOCI, the Snake River Correctional Institution, Pendleton High School, a local flour mill, and other entities.
 In addition, some EOCI inmates work as clerks or have jobs in food service or maintenance.